Existence of moduli spaces for algebraic stacks: Abstract

 \section{Abstract}

-We provide necessary and sufficient conditions for when an algebraic stack admits a good moduli space.
-This theorem provides a generalization of the Keel--Mori theorem to moduli problems whose objects have positive dimensional automorphism groups.
-We also prove a semistable reduction theorem for points of algebraic stacks equipped with a $\Theta$-stratification.
-Using these results we find conditions for the good moduli space to be separated or proper.
+We provide necessary and sufficient conditions for when an algebraic stack admits a good moduli space and prove a semistable reduction theorem for points of algebraic stacks equipped with a $\Theta$-stratification.
+These results provide a generalization of the Keel--Mori theorem to moduli problems whose objects have positive dimensional automorphism groups and give criteria on the moduli problem to have a separated or proper good moduli space.
 To illustrate our method, we apply these results to construct proper moduli spaces parameterizing semistable $\mathcal{G}$-bundles on curves and moduli spaces for objects in abelian categories.